-Kendall Jenner Spotted Cleaning Up Malibu Beach With A Bucket In Tight Spandex
+Kendall Jenner Spotted Cleaning Up Malibu Beach With A Bucket While Wearing Tight Spandex

 Kendall Jenner has been spotted engaging in a rather unusual activity.
 The world’s highest-paid supermodel tends to lounge around on beaches, but today is seeing photos emerge of the 23-year-old cleaning one up.
-As The Daily Mail reports, Kendall was photographed alongside sister Khloe Kardashian, with the two appearing to be cleaning up a Malibu Beach – literally.
+As Daily Mail reports, Kendall was photographed alongside sister Khloe Kardashian, with the two appearing to be cleaning up a Malibu Beach – literally.

-Photos showed Kendall right on shores and wearing gear that seemed apt for the situation: as the newspaper reports, Kendall and Khloe were volunteering to help out charity Heal the Bay.
-The organization is geared towards preserving the coastlines of Los Angeles.
+Photos showed Kendall right on the shore and wearing gear that seemed apt for the situation: as the newspaper reports, Kendall and Khloe were volunteering to help out charity Heal the Bay.
+The organization aims to preserve the coastlines of Los Angeles.

-Kendall was seen in a skin-tight and spandex pair of yoga pants in black, with a simple white tank top offsetting the lowers – Kendall stunned earlier this year wearing tiny spandex shorts at sunset.
+Kendall was seen in a skintight pair of yoga pants in black, with a simple white tank top contrasting the bottoms – Kendall stunned earlier this year wearing tiny spandex shorts at sunset.
 Clearly, this wasn’t a major fashion display, although Kendall did manage to look her usual trendy self.
 The brunette was seen with black-and-white sneakers on her feet, although eyes may have been drawn to the star’s hands.
-Kendall was wearing blue gloves, with a bucket seen in the model’s right hand.
+Kendall was wearing blue gloves, with a bucket in the model’s right hand.
 The photo also showed Kendall having picked something up in her left hand – presumably, some kind of unwanted trash.

 Also photographed was Khloe.
 The Good American founder was seen wearing a black outfit and also carrying a bucket.
 Of course, a camera crew was present, with the activity possibly winding up as footage for the family’s hit E! show.